zer1t0/shellnova/README.md

 And it should print something like:
 ```
+[exec-shc] Shellcode start addr: 0x7a7250ad9000
+[exec-shc] Shellcode end addr: 0x7a7250ada06a
+PID: 16118
+Start addr: 0x7a7250ad9000
+Data addr: 0x7a7250ada000
+End addr: 0x7a7250ada06a
+Data size: 6a
 Hello world
-0x70e7876a50a0
-0x70e7876a53e0
 ```

 ## Relevant Parts

-- `src/linker.ld`: The linker script, which indicates that the data and code of the final binary is going to be stored in the .text section.

 - `src/main.c` is were your code goes.

+- `src/linker.ld`: The linker script, which indicates where the data and code of the final binary is going to be stored in the .text section.

 - `src/lib_d.c` file includes the code for searching a library symbols.

 - `src/libc_d.c` file includes the code for declaring libc symbols, it can be expanded to include new symbols.

+- `src/start.asm` and `src/start.c`: Execute the shellcode preamble before the main.
+You may need to modify these files in order to adapt the shellcode to your specific situation.

 ## Dependencies